An Introduction to CBD:

 1. CBD is short for CannaBiDiol.

-4. CBD is non-psychoactive and has a variety of properties that are getting noticed by the medical community.
+4. CBD has been studied for it’s wide range of benefits for the body and mind and has a variety of properties that are getting noticed by the medical community.
 With CBD from the hemp plant, you get all the health benefits from cannabis without the high.

 5. CBD and THC compounds belong to molecules called phytocannabinoids.
 Cannabinoids determine the type of effect on the body.
 When CBD or a group of cannabinoids bind to specialized CB1 and CB2 receptors; the cell triggers, notifying there is a change in cell activity.